parca-dev/helm-charts/charts/parca/README.md

 ### Changes

+#### 3.0.0

+In chart version 3.0.0, the following has changed:

+* The PodSecurityPolicy for the agents is now disabled by default as PSPs are removed with Kubernetes 1.25.
+Use `agent.enablePsp: true` if you want to keep it.

 #### 2.3.1
 In the chart version 2.3.1, the following has changed: the _server.service.annotations_ is now available, so the parca server service manifest can have additional annotations.